 While this new app stands out among its competitors, many other options can help you out.
-If you don’t want to get the law involved, try these great apps to cut down on spam.
+Try these great apps to cut down on spam if you don’t want to get the law involved.

 4. Try these popular apps to block robocalls

 Is your phone still stuffed with robocalls?
 If the three steps above don’t solve the problem, check out these top call-blocking apps.
 These highly-rated apps identify the scammers reaching out and block malicious calls.